osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

-  Write OMF messages to create your reference model and start feeding data into PI System After creating your development environment, you should register your development application with the  PI Data Collection Manager to obtain appropriate authorization to feed data into the PI System, and write and send OMF messages to the Relay Ingress HTTPS REST endpoint.
+  Write OMF messages to create your reference model and start feeding data into PI System After creating your development environment, you should register your development application with the  PI Data Collection Manager to obtain appropriate authorization to feed data into the PI System, and write and send OMF messages to the PI Connector Relay Ingress HTTPS REST endpoint.

 `Clean up the development environment`_
   After making development changes to your OMF types, instances, and links, you should clean up your environment